 Sun Tai Chi

-Master Jimmy Wong who is a direct lineage of Wu Hao Tai Chi explained to me that Wu Hao Tai Chi is from the Small Frame of Chen Tai Chi.
+Master Jimmy Wong who is a direct lineage of Wu Hao Tai Chi explained that Wu Hao Tai Chi is from the Small Frame of Chen Tai Chi.

 GM Cheng Jin Cai also mentioned that All Wu Tai Chi involves the compact movements of New Frame aka Small Frame of Tai Chi